FedeAbella/homelab/README.md

 Containers and config for them in use in my personal homelab.

-Containers are run using `podman` and `podman-compose`. `nginx-proxy-manager` custom network is used to facilitate `ufw` rules to access other containers only through `npm`.
+Containers are run using `docker compose`. `nginx-proxy-manager` custom network is used to facilitate `ufw` rules to access other containers only through `npm`.

 ## Containers